rahul235/Data-2-Decision/_pages/book.md

 Note that this book is not intended to show the application of machine learning concepts using languages like Python or R. This is a book for learning the concepts within the realm of practical business problems.

-You may consider reading the exceptional and classic books by Sheldon Ross after having gone through this book by Prof. Dinesh Kumar U.
+You may consider reading the exceptional and classic books by Sheldon Ross after having gone through this book by Dinesh Kumar U.

 ### Machine Learning using Python